github/developer.github.com/content/v3/enterprise/management_console.md

 * TOC
 {:toc}

 You can use this API to manage your GitHub Enterprise installation.
+We've included some parameters, responses, and examples to help you understand and use the API to manage your Enterprise installation.

+Note: only admin users can access Enterprise API endpoints.
+Normal users will receive a `404` response if they try to access it.

 ## Authentication